Did we miss your question? Email us directly at email@example.com to let us know what you're curious about, and we'll get back to you with answers.

 Translation of research into a commercial product or service must be carried out in the province of Alberta

-The principal applicant must be a founding member and currently affiliated to the University of Calgary (i.e. faculty member, trainee, or staff).
+The principal applicant must be a founding member and currently affiliated with the University of Calgary (i.e., faculty member, trainee or staff)

 All applicants must have an undergraduate degree (minimum)

 Applicants must be able to participate in pitch training schedule and workshops.